Mexican lawmakers to vote on legalizing marijuana

 ALFREDO ESTRELLA, AFP/File

-The reform can also be an obstacle for farmers from marginalized and poor areas from entering the legal business, activists say.
+The reform may also end up preventing farmers from marginalized and poor areas from entering the legal business, activists say.

 They warn that labeling, production and seed requirements are standard for established companies, but not for traditional producers.